 “It was Pili and Pure Earth who taught me about the problem of gold mining and mercury.
 I had no idea how the process worked and that mercury was involved in the extraction of gold,” says Vargas.

 Restrepo is one of the designers leading the way in responsible sourcing.
-She is also an early participant and supporter of Pure Earth’s annual responsible jewelry collection and auction.
+She is also an early participant and supporter of Pure Earth’s annual responsible jewellery collection and auction.
 Like Vargas, Restrepo shares a strong belief in giving back.
 Every Pili Restrepo collection supports a different cause such a Planned Parenthood and Pure Earth.

-The two friends and philanthropists united to present the 2018 Pure Earth responsible jewelry collection to help raise funds to support Pure Earth’s work around the world fighting pollution.
+The two friends and philanthropists united to present the 2018 Pure Earth responsible jewellery collection to help raise funds to support Pure Earth’s work around the world fighting pollution.
 The collection featured works from over 30 leading designers, including Retrespo.